ConorShore/youtube-dl/README.md

     --download-archive FILE              Download only videos not listed in the archive file.
 Record the IDs of all downloaded videos in it.
+    --record-date                        This option will cause files with date out of range added to the file specified in download_archive.
     --include-ads                        Download advertisements as well
                                          (experimental)